MrSpock222/Aegis-Shell/README.md

 - [ ] Hide/obfuscate windows in the taskbar for even more stealth
 - [ ] Show console output/logs on the main page
 - [ ] Optimize main window obfuscation
+- [ ] Changing default Search engine to DuckDuckGo with support to change the engine.
 - [ ] Add a button to disable protection (for debugging or trusted sessions)
 - [ ] General UI/UX improvements